rgabeflores/Bluetooth-Analog-Reader/README.md

 # Bluetooth Analog Reader

-Analog sensors are connected to an Arduino's serial pins to continuously read data.
-The Arduino is reads the data and outputs the values to an HM-10 Bluetooth LE device.
-While the HM-10 broadcasts the values, an Android application listens to the HM-10's broadcasts via its GATT service profile.
-The Android application displays the live data and has a graph view for historical data.
+An Android application listens to an Arduino via Bluetooth LE to display live data with a graph view for historical plots.
+Analog sensors are connected to the Arduino's serial pins to continuously read data.
+The Arduino reads the data and outputs the values to an [HM-10](http://fab.cba.mit.edu/classes/863.15/doc/tutorials/programming/bluetooth.html).
+While the HM-10 broadcasts the values, the Android application listens to the HM-10 via its GATT service profile.

 ## Screenshots